krajeswaran/LeanLauncher/README.md

 =========

 * Migrated Launcher 3 to Android Studio/gradle project setup
+* Support for Icon themes
+* Support for Swipe gestures
+* Removed extraneous permissions
-* No workspaces.
+* Removed workspaces.
 Only one workspace
-* No Hotseat/"dock"
+* Removed Hotseat/"dock"
-* No folder support
+* Removed folder support
-* No built-in wallpaper manager.
-You can pick wallpapers, but if you want to crop/adjust wallpapers you need an external app like G!Photos installed
+* Removed built-in wallpaper manager.
+You can still set wallpapers using an external app like G!Photos
-* No Backup settings to SD card.
+* Removed Backup settings to SD card.
 There is not much to backup anyway
-* No migration from old launcher settings
+* Removed migration from old launcher settings
-* No welcome/first-run setup wizard
+* Removed welcome/first-run setup wizard
+* Removed OEM support for launcher customisation
+* Removed hard-coded support for Quick search bar(Google search)
 * Apps will not be added to launcher on install, because of limited workspace
-* Basic performance optimizations from running Android lint
+* Basic performance optimizations and code cleanup from running Android lint
-* Cleaned up layouts, translations
+* Cleaned up project resources

 Credits
 =======